noahzeldin/dissertation/reception_analysis.md

 }
 ```

-Convert and apply dictionaries to corpora:
+Convert and apply dictionaries to corpora, using above-defined function:

 ``` r
 # general / ungrouped